Frequently asked questions

 The TIWB initiative facilitates the transfer of tax audit knowledge and skills to developing country tax administrations using a practical, "learning by doing" approach.
 Experienced tax auditors work on current tax audits and international tax issues alongside local tax officials in assistance-requesting countries under a TIWB programme whereby they share their expertise and skills.

-Host Administrations request audit assistance by initially completing an online Assistance Request form and then a Programme Details Questionnaire which allows the TIWB Secretariat to match an appropriate Expert from its network of Partner Administrations or the TIWB Roster of Experts.
+Host Administrations request audit assistance by initially completing an online Assistance Request form which allows the TIWB Secretariat to match an appropriate Expert from its network of Partner Administrations or the TIWB Roster of Experts.

 TIWB programmes are flexible and tailored to a country's specific needs.
 They can include pre-audit risk assessment and case selection, investigatory techniques, audit cases involving transfer pricing issues, anti-avoidance rules, or sector-specific issues (e.g. natural resources, e-commerce, financial services or telecommunications).